Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Simulation Study

 captures the second-order interactions on the outcome.
 The coefficients $\alpha_{ij}^\text{linear}$ are determined from the following process.
 First, we generate $\alpha_{i,\varnothing}$ from $ \mathcal{U}[0,1]$.
 Next, based on the adjacency matrix $\bm A$ of the graph, we compute $\tilde{\bs A}=\bm D_\text{in}(\bm A-\bm I)$, where $\bm D_\text{in}$ is the diagonal matrix with each entry being the in-degree of each node.
 Further, we introduce a transformation matrix $\bm \Psi$, and we decide $\alpha_{ij}^\text{linear}$ from the entries of the matrix $\mathrm{Rescale}_1(\tilde{\bs A})+\bm A\odot\mathrm{Rescale}_2(\bX^\text{true}\bm \Psi)$, where $\mathrm{Rescale}_1$ and $\mathrm{Rescale}_2$ are operators that rescale diagonal and off-diagonal entries with different strengths governed by a hyperparameter $r$ and $\odot$ denotes elementwise multiplication; see details in Algorithm~\ref{alg:alpha-linear}.
 Finally, we generate $\alpha_{ij}^{\text{quad}} = \mathrm{Rescale}_1(\tilde{\bs A})_{ij}$ if $i \neq j$ and $\alpha_{ii}^{\text{quad}} = u_i(\bm 1^\top \bX^\text{true}_i+\texttt{diag})$, where $u_i \sim \mathcal{U}[0,1]$ and $\texttt{diag}$ is a constant offset; see details in Algorithm~\ref{alg:alpha-quad}.

 We now present the simulation results for the four settings.
 We use relative bias and mean squared error (MSE) to evaluate each method.
-Specifically, we define the relative bias to be $(\E(\TTEhat)-\text{TTE})/\text{TTE}$.
-In the simulations, the expectation $\E(\TTEhat)$ is approximated by the expectation by the average estimates over all repetitions.
-Moreover, the relative MSE is defined as the average squared error of each repetition normalized by the magnitude of the true TTE.
+Specifically, we define the relative bias to be $(\E(\TTEhat)-\TTE)/\TTE$.
+In the simulations, the expectation $\E(\TTEhat)$ is approximated by the average estimate across repetitions.
+Moreover, the relative MSE is defined as the average squared error of each repetition normalized by the magnitude of the true $\TTE$.